Clementine696/BotGameOnline/README.md

 -->

 ## How to open the game
-- เวลาเปิดเกมส์จะมี 2 Folder ให้เข้า Floder server แล้ว run ไฟล์ `server.java` ก่อน
 - Start by opening the server.
-Go to server floder and run `server.java` first
+Go to server floder and run `server.java` first.

--
-- จากนั้นเวลาจะเล่นให้เข้าไปที่ไฟล์ Game/main จากนั้นให้ run ไฟล์ `AppMain.java`
+- Then go to Game/main and run `AppMain.java`.

-- โดยหากต้องการจะเล่นหลายคน ให้ run `AppMain.java` ให้เสร็จก่อนที่จะเริ่มเล่น เช่น ถ้าจะเล่น 3 คนก็ให้รันไฟล์ 3 ครั้ง แล้วใส่ชื่อ 3 คนแล้วค่อยกด X เริ่มเล่นพร้อมกัน
+- If you want to play multiplayer you can run `AppMain.java` again and add more player.

 ## How to play